Debugging requests in the API Collection

 status code will be returned from the API, together with the data fetched from that API endpoint.
 This data is part of the response body.

 In case there was an error with the request, or with the API server itself, an error code will be returned on the response message.
-Besides the error code, information about the issue will usually be included in the response body.
+Besides the , information about the issue will usually be included in the response body.
 The information will depend on the configuration of the API we're communicating with.